Looking Ahead: Gaza War and UK Elections

 Victor, there's one other great little political point you made in

-the slithering Joe biden will likely inherit the worst of both worlds turning off thousands of michigan voters who may stay home while alienating even more jewish voters by his disconnect from the reality that israel was attacked at peace by medieval killers couldn't happen to a nicer guy no you didn't write that i said that so
+Excuse me, the slithering Joe Biden will likely inherit the worst of both worlds, turning off thousands of Michigan voters who may stay home while alienating even more Jewish voters by his disconnect from the reality that Israel was attacked at peace by medieval killers.

-i i get really upset about this you know i have a i think all of us should have a a special consideration or attention or focus on certain peoples that have an illustrious history, but they're in very rough neighborhoods and they don't quite fit.
+You know, I have a, I think all of us should have a special consideration or attention or focus on certain peoples that have an illustrious history, but they're in very rough neighborhoods and they don't quite fit.

 years ago, years ago,